ocentra/TabAgent/project_plan.md

 ## Project Goals
 1. **Model Inference**:
-   - Load and run the phi4 ONNX model in the browser for tasks like summarization and question-answering.
+   - Load and run the LLM ONNX model in the browser for tasks like summarization and question-answering.
    - Optimize performance using WebAssembly or WebGPU.

 2. **Content Scraping and Fetching**: